 5-minute workout for abs

 This workout might just be the quickest way to six packs!
 It is based on performing each movement for a set duration.
 Do each exercise for 45-50 seconds and rest for 10-15 seconds.

 - Plank Up – The Pros swear by this exercise as it not only works your lower abdomen but also your obliques and shoulders.
 Start with a high plank and bend one arm to bring the forearm to the floor.
 Then follow it up with the other arm.
-Finish the movement with a push back up to the original position.
+Finish the movement with a push-back up to the original position.

 - V-Ups focus on your abdomen and are best for a lesser duration workout.
-Lie faceup with arms and legs extended.
+Lie face up with arms and legs extended.
 Tighten the core and lift your hands and feet to meet over your torso.
 Lower your limbs and repeat.

 - Mountain Climber Twist – This exercises your obliques and lower abs.
 Attain a high plank with your wrists directly under your shoulders.
-Bring right knee under the torso and toward left elbow.
+Bring the right knee under the torso and toward the left elbow.
 Bring it back to the original position and repeat with the opposite leg.

-- Bicycle crunches – Lying flat on the floor, bring your knees in toward your chest, lifting your shoulder blades off the ground.
+- Bicycle crunches – Lying flat on the floor, bringing your knees in toward your chest, lifting your shoulder blades off the ground.
 Straighten your left leg out to about a 45-degree angle to the ground while turning your upper body to the left, bringing your left elbow toward your right knee in “pedaling” motions.

 - Core Roll Up – Lie Faceup on a mat.
 Float your arms up and begin to curl your spine up and off the floor.
-Think of it as making a big “U” shape with your body, fold your legs to adjust the position.
+Think of it as making a big “U” shape with your body, and fold your legs to adjust the position.
 Lower back to the mat and repeat.

 Now that you know how these work, take a step towards a fitter you!